shalinimoorthy29/shalinimoorthy29/README.md

 Welcome to My GitHub Portfolio.

 I am a scientific professional with a PhD in Cancer Research, 2 years of postdoctoral research specialising in CRISPR gene editing, and 3 years of oncology drug discovery experience at a world-leading CRO.
-As I transition from the wet lab to the field of data science, this portfolio represents my journey and development across various domains, including bioinformatics, computational biology, and machine learning.
+As I transition from the wet lab to the data science, analytics and project management, this portfolio represents my journey and development across various domains, including bioinformatics, computational biology, and machine learning.

-With a focus on real-world applications within the life sciences, particularly in drug discovery, my work here showcases projects that blend scientific insight with data-driven techniques.
-Each project reflects my commitment to leveraging computational methods to address key biological questions and drive advancements in therapeutics.
+This GitHub showcases practical, reproducible projects where I apply data analytics and computational methods to real-world life sciences and healthcare questions — from bioinformatics workflows to applied machine learning and data reporting.
+I focus on clean, well-documented code and outputs that are easy to follow and re-use.

 ## 🛠️ Skills